ibm-cloud-docs/pattern-sap-on-vpc/reference-architecture-sap-on-vpc.md

 ![A diagram of a computer network description automatically generated](./image2.svg){: caption="Figure 2: Detailed network and component architecture for a single-zone, multi-region deployment" caption-side="bottom"}

 In this view, the diagram outlines a detailed network and component architecture for a single-zone, multi-region deployment to faciliate disaster recovery.
+The numbered items on the diagram correspond to the descriptions below.

 1. Two separate {{site.data.keyword.Bluemix_notm}} regions, one containing production, the other containing both nonproduction and DR.